Varying-Vagrant-Vagrants/VVV/docs/en-US/references/basic-usage.md

 vagrant reload
 ```

-This will do a restart of the Virtual Machine, and is the same as running `vagrant halt;vagrant up`
+This will do a restart of the Virtual Machine, and is the same as running `vagrant halt; vagrant up`

 ## Reloading `vvv-custom.yml`